guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 f(2)
 ```

-Of course this is a dummy example, but you can extrapolate and increase the complexity of the logic.
+Of course this is a dummy example, but you can extrapolate, increasing complexity.
 Once your initial script becomes too long, a natural thing to do is to create modules and helper functions, in an attempt to improve code reuse, effectively performing [semantic compression](https://caseymuratori.com/blog_0015).
 Now you have a script disguised as a "library".
 And this is perfectly fine, if it's the first iteration of a project, or if you only need to support one use-case.

 <a id="a-need-for-configurable-code"></a>
 ## A need for configurable code